How Long Should I Practice my Violin Every Day?

 Beginners don’t have enough material to practice longer than that.
 Usually, they have got a couple of exercises plus a little tune to learn.
 You can’t play the same line for 3 hours: you could become mad!
 Beginners also risk stiff arms quicker than anybody else.
 They risk injury and discouragement more than anything else.

-What to expect if you practice the violin 30 minutes a day?
-If you practice for half an hour a day, you will be able to make some progress if you are a complete beginner.
+What should you expect if you practice the violin 30 minutes a day?
+If you practice for half an hour a day, you can make some progress if you are a complete beginner.
 If you already know how to play, that will be barely enough to maintain your standard; you won’t get any better.

 Playing 90 to 120 minutes a day is ideal for violin students